An introduction to the Vienna Convention on the Law of Treaties

-The Vienna Convention on the Law of Treaties of 1969 (VCLT) does not aim to create specific substantive rights or obligations for parties – this is left to the specific treaty (i.e. the Vienna Convention on Diplomatic Relations creates rights and obligations for States in their diplomatic relations).
+The Vienna Convention on the Law of Treaties of 1969 (VCLT) is the main instrument that regulates treaties.
+It defines a treaty and relates to how treaties are made, amended, interpreted, how they operate and are terminated.
+It does not aim to create specific substantive rights or obligations for parties – this is left to the specific treaty (i.e. the Vienna Convention on Diplomatic Relations creates rights and obligations for States in their diplomatic relations).

 VCLT is a “treaty on treaties”.